apache/causeway-site/content/intro/elevator-pitch/common-use-cases.md

   REST is designed to be machine-readable, and so is an excellent choice for synchronous data interchange scenarios.

-As for the auto-generated webapps, the framework manages object persistence, either the [JDO objectstore](../components/objectstores/jdo/about.html) objectstore and the [NoSQL objectstore](../components/objectstores/nosql/about.html).
-It is also perfectly possible to deploy the RESTful API alongside an auto-generated webapp; both work from the same domain object model.
+As for the auto-generated webapps, the framework manages object persistence, for example using the [JDO objectstore](../../components/objectstores/jdo/about.html) objectstore.
+It is perfectly possible to deploy the RESTful API alongside an auto-generated webapp; both work from the same domain object model.